patrick-fs/fs-session-proxy/README.md

 ## Implementation Details

 ### secrets.yml

 The FullStory API key is stored in a file (not commited to this repo) called `secrets.yml`:
 ```yaml
 API_KEY: "your fullstory API key"
 ```

-In `serverless.yml` secret is created as an environment variable available to the Lambda function:
+In `serverless.yml` this secret is created as an environment variable available to the Lambda function:
 ```yaml
 ...
   environment: